Would you benefit from a dedicated server?

 A dedicated web server is a physical server that is for the use of only one customer.
 The server hosts websites belonging to that customer only.
 These websites are able to utilise the memory and processor resources within the system.

-A dedicated server is the best hosting arrangement for any business and website.
+A dedicated server is the best business hosting arrangement for any website.
 This is since the server resources are not shared with other companies.
 Your website exists in its own safe zone, unaffected by other website ‘neighbours’ who may be experiencing high volumes of traffic.
 This means that your business-critical website doesn’t slow down when others are busy.
 If your website is hosted on a standard shared server it may be competing for server resource with up to 300 other websites.

 Because it is not shared with other websites, a dedicated server is the most secure and crucially the most reliable type of hosting.